 - (a) It is essential that before firing the competitors familiarize themselves with the control buttons that alter the target presentation on the monitor screen (Zoom capability) and how to change from a Sighting Target to a Match Target.
-If any competitor is in doubt, he must ask a Range Officer for Assistance. - (b) It is not permitted to obscure the competitor's monitor- screen or any part of the screen.
-The whole screen must be visible to the range personnel. - (c) Competitors and Range Officials must not touch the printer control panels and/or printer strips (if provided for) before the end of the relay, or event, except when authorized by the Chief Range Officer.
-Competitors shall sign the printer strip, if produced, (next to the score total) before leaving the range to identify their score. - (d) When a competitor fails to sign the printer strip, if produced, a Range Official should initial this printer strip to allow it to be sent to the Statistical Office.
+If any competitor is in doubt, he must ask a Range Officer for Assistance. - (b) It is not permitted to obscure the competitor's monitor-screen or any part of the screen.
+The whole screen must be visible to the range personnel.

-• 10.17.3 Procedure for Examination of Electronic Scoring Targets following a Score Protest, Complaint, No Indication, Etc.
+10.17.3 Procedure for Examination of Electronic Scoring Targets following a Score Protest, Complaint, No Indication, Etc.

-- (a) If the software is capable, a Block official will require a determination if a shot missed the target.
+- If the software is capable, a Block official will require a determination if a shot missed the target.
 If it is determined that a shot did miss the target, score a miss. - i.
 In slow fire, follow Rule 14.10(b) and Rule 10.17.4 - ii.
-In rapid fire, follow Rule 10.10(c), Rule 14.11, and Rule 10.17.5. - (b) No data will be cleared from the system without specific authorization of the Statistical Officer.
-The Statistical Officer or designated representative must also supervise any manual intervention of the control computer results. - (c) Whenever a Referee is not assigned, a Jury will be appointed by the Match Director and will be present on the range at all times to decide protests.
-Protests that are not resolved to the satisfaction of the competitor are subject to review and final ruling by the National Protest Committee. - (d) The number of shot holes displayed on the monitor must be counted and their location taken into account.
+In rapid fire, follow Rule 10.10(c), Rule 14.11, and Rule 10.17.5. - No data will be cleared from the system without specific authorization of the Statistical Officer.
+The Statistical Officer or designated representative must also supervise any manual intervention of the control computer results. - Whenever a Referee is not assigned, a Jury will be appointed by the Match Director and will be present on the range at all times to decide protests.
+Protests that are not resolved to the satisfaction of the competitor are subject to review and final ruling by the National Protest Committee. - The number of shot holes displayed on the monitor must be counted and their location taken into account.
 The Statistical Officer or designated representative must examine the items above and then make independent assessments before a formal Jury decision is made.

-• 10.17.4 Cross Fires
+10.17.4 Cross Fires